 Meringue cookies are incredibly versatile, tasty, and easy on your eating plan.
 Low in calories and fat, these are the way to go if you’re watching your waistline through the holidays.
 While you do want to watch your overall sugar intake, these are a perfect treat for many different styles of clean eating.
 They are gluten-free, paleo-friendly, nut-free, dairy-free, and even low-sodium.
 You really can’t beat them if you have certain dietary restrictions.
 And with this clean eating version, you don’t have to worry about getting all that refined sugar either.
 These are positively delish!

 NOTE: Because these are made with liquid sweetener, they will not last long.
 You’ll want to serve and eat these the same day you make them.

-- Dipped in chocolate (I use melted Baker’s Unsweetened Chocolate with maple syrup for sweetening)
+- cup in melted chocolate (I use melted Baker’s Unsweetened Chocolate with maple syrup for sweetening)

 - Place eggs in a beater and begin to beat.
 Beat until the eggs just begin to form stiff peaks.